My blog traffic has had ups and downs but has gradually increased from the original one page view (mine) to more than 3,000 on most recent days.

 - Publish in the morning.
 As early as possible.

 - Don't bother posting more than once a day.
 If you feel the need to spout more frequently, use Facebook or Twitter.

 - Have a reason to blog: Do you want to sell something, entertain people, change the world, satisfy yourself?
 For me it's "all of the above."

 - If you're a writer -- and many of my readers are writers -- be aware that writers of nonfiction will probably find it much easier to blog than will novelists or poets.
 There is just not much to say five times a week about lesbian cannibals from Venus, or your poems about daffodils.
-If you have a very specific, artsy genre, a website is proper better than a blog.
+If you have a very specific, artsy genre, a website is probably better than a blog.